quantum-tinkerer/MeanFi/DESIGN.md

 patterns belong to the calculation; numeric factors belong to an individual Hamiltonian and chemical potential.
 Retained storage must remain bounded.

-EDIIS is the default SCF update.
-It minimizes a free-energy bound over its history, with Anderson finishing finite-temperature convergence when needed.
+EDIIS is the default SCF update and minimizes a free-energy bound over its history.
+Each SCF method runs only its own update until convergence or its iteration limit.
+Methods never switch automatically.
+Users compose separate solver calls, using the last valid result attached to a convergence failure to restart with a method of their choice.
-Both methods share one accepted-iteration budget and return the last valid state on numerical failure.

 ## Quantities and accuracy